Home » The Blog » Living Up to Friend’s Email Expectations

 Email and Your Friend's Expectations

-Do you have friends who expect you to respond to their emails in seconds?
-Or how about those friends that want you to be available at all times for texts or chats?
+Do your friends expect you to respond to their emails in seconds?
+Or how about those friends who want you to be always available for texts or chats?
 Do they think you have nothing better to do?

-Then, when you explain why you didn’t respond or were not available to chat — hurt feelings come into play.
+Then, when you explain why you didn’t respond or were unavailable to chat — hurt feelings come into play.
 They think you don’t care or that they are not important enough.

 Underlying Emotions

-I don’t understand why someone would choose to have hurt feelings simply because the other side was busy.
-When that happens there tends to be more history and emotions under the surface than just a lack of a speedy reply.
+I don’t understand why someone would have hurt feelings simply because the other side was busy.
+When that happens, there tends to be more history and emotions under the surface than a lack of a speedy reply.

 What do we do about those contacts that impose expectations on their communications with us?
 I don’t think there is a one-off answer for that.